Updated: Dec 9, 2025 | Source: 2022-2026 Question Pool | Topic: T3A

 Memory Aid

-Real-World Application
+Real-World Example

 You're operating on 6 meters during a rainstorm.
 Your signal strength and communication range remain essentially the same as in clear weather.
 The rain doesn't significantly affect your 6-meter signals because the wavelength is too long for the water droplets to cause significant absorption.
 This is different from microwave frequencies where rain can severely reduce range.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-Precipitation, 10-meter band, 6-meter band, Signal absorption
+Precipitation 10-meter band 6-meter band Signal absorption

 Verified Content

-Question from official FCC Technician Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Technician Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the T3A topic.